-LDAP can be configured (IP address of LDAP server, port, etc.) via the Integrated BMC's Embedded Web UI.
+LDAP can be configured (IP address of LDAP server, port, and so on) through the Integrated BMC's Embedded Web UI.
 LDAP authentication and authorization is supported over the any NIC configured for system management.
 The BMC uses a standard Open LDAP implementation for Linux.